mrjones2014/ROS-RFID-Finder/README.md

 ~/ROS-RFID-Finder/rfid_finder/scripts$
 ```
 # 3. Install Python libraries
 For our scripts, we'll use a few libraries in addition to OpenCV; `numpy`, `chardet`, and `pyserial`.
-You can install these packages by running `pip install numpy`,
+You can install these packages by running `pip install numpy`
-`pip install chardet`, and `pip install pyserial`.
-If any of these fail to install, try re-running the `pip install` command as sudo (e.g. `sudo pip install` the package).
+and `pip install pyserial`.
+If any of these fail to install, try re-running the `pip install` command as `sudo` (e.g. `sudo pip install` the package).
 Here's an explanation of what each of these packages are for:

 1. numpy - A standardized Python math library; used heavily by OpenCV (images are represented as numpy matricies)
-2. chardet - A library for automatically detecting the encoding scheme of an encoded string
-3. pyserial - A library for reading/writing data over a serial connection
+2. pyserial - A library for reading/writing data over a serial connection

 # 4. Setting the permissions of the serial device
 In order for `pyserial` to be able to read data from the RFID reader over a serial connection, you need to set the permissions of the serial device.
 First, run the